-Our school plan for 2021-2025 guide the process and illustrate the high expectations of our accredited member status of the Council of International Schools (CIS) and the International Baccalaureate Organisation.
+Through this focus area, we work to consolidate and improve our educational programmes and strengthen our relationship with our community.
+Our School Plan for 2021-2025 guides the process and illustrates the high expectations of our accredited member status of the Council of International Schools (CIS) and the International Baccalaureate Organisation (IBO).